sumitchatley/git-github/README.md

 # git-github
-This is for Tut purpose.
+This is for Tut purpose changes.